 Facebook advertising is a growing trend.
 Most brands devote at least a portion of their social media budget to advertising on the network.
-According to Business Insider, 74% of survey respondents in August 2013 said their Facebook marketing budgets includes spending on paid ads.
-That number is up from 54% in June 2012.

 For brands that advertise on Facebook, it’s important to be able to segment social media performance by paid vs organic activities.
 This includes measuring audience growth, also know as Paid Likes.

 Paid and Organic Likes are broken out within Facebook Insight’s Like Sources, which we discussed previously in our metrics series.
 Like Sources can be viewed within the Insights Tool, or the Insights data export, where the number of unique people that liked your page is broken out by location.

 There are three components of Paid Likes, that can be found within Like Sources, they are:

 The sum of the three components represents the total number of Paid Likes for your page.